 Kimchi is good for you.
 While it is fermented, it is considered a healthy fermentation that is loaded with probiotics.

-Additionally, kimchi typically also is rich in vitamins A, B, and C. Kimchi is loaded with vegetables and nutrients and makes a great spicy addition to really any meal.
+Additionally, kimchi is rich in vitamins A, B, and C. Kimchi is loaded with vegetables and nutrients and makes a great spicy addition to really any meal.

 Can Kimchi Help You Lose Weight?

 Because of the various nutrients and probiotics in kimchi, it could be beneficial to a weight loss program.
-Kimchi can boost your metabolism as well as improving blood sugar, blood pressure, and leaving you feeling full longer.
+Kimchi can boost your metabolism as well as improve blood sugar, and blood pressure, leaving you feeling full longer.

 How Long Can I Store Kimchi?